Ryan Spann

 Ryan Jamari Spann (born August 24, 1991) is an American mixed martial artist.
-He currently competes in the Light Heavyweight division in the Ultimate Fighting Championship (UFC).
+He currently competes in the Heavyweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2013, he has also fought for the Legacy Fighting Alliance, where he was the Light Heavyweight Champion.
-As of March 13, 2023, he is #10 in the UFC light heavyweight rankings.

 Background

-Spann grew up in Westwood, Memphis, Tennessee and began training martial arts in his early childhood.
+Spann grew up in Westwood, Memphis, Tennessee, and began training martial arts in his early childhood.